Amazon S3

 load_dotenv(find_dotenv())

-bucket_name = "S3 BUCKET" # Bucket to upload to`
+bucket_name = "S3 BUCKET NAME" # Bucket to download from

-object_name = "OBJECT NAME" # S3 OBJECT NAME
+source_object_name = "OBJECT NAME" # S3 object name

-file_name = "PATH TO FILE" # File to save to
+target_file_name = "PATH TO FILE" # File to save the object to

 s3_client = boto3.client(